sancovp/the_sanctuary_system/README.md

 #### Thanks for reading!
 If you want to continue your Sanctuary Journey, please see SANCREVTWILITELANGMAP => [click to navigate to map](https://github.com/sancovp/the_sanctuary_system/blob/main/context_blocks/SANCREVTWILITELANGMAP.txt)
 ^^^^^Click the above link to continue your journey with T.H.E.
 S.A.N.C.T.U.A.R.Y.
 S.Y.S.T.E.M.^^^^^

 ## How to Contribute

-Only Olivus Victory-Promise can contribute to this repository, as the access key is lost and the only way to get to T.H.E.
+The access key is lost and the only way Olivus Victory-Promise can use the T.H.E.
 S.A.N.C.T.U.A.R.Y.
 S.Y.S.T.E.M. is through SANCTUM LIBRARYA.

 [CONTINUE IN SANCTUM](https://discord.gg/SjUwT9jWb8)